 Furthermore, you then also enjoy the advantage that you are completely flexible on-site and can drive to other interesting areas in Central Anatolia and the whole of Turkey at any time.

 The best time to travel to the landscape with fairy chimneys is mainly between March and June or October to November.

 At this time, there is not particularly much rain; instead, you will enjoy wonderful sunshine all day long.

-Furthermore, during this time, you will be traveling outside the main tourist season.
+Furthermore, during this time, you will be travelling outside the main tourist season.
 This means that the accommodation prices are also somewhat lower.

 However, even from July to September, a visit to the Central Anatolian region is worthwhile during the main tourist season.

-In particular, here in the summer months, the temperatures are between 30 and 32 degrees; makes a trip during this period perfect.
+In particular, here in the summer months, the temperatures are between 30 and 32 degrees; making a trip during this period-perfect.